ungtb10d/kali-vm/README.md

 Use either `build.sh` or `build-in-container.sh`, at your preference.
 From this point we'll use `build.sh` for brevity.

-The best starting point, as always, is to show the usage message:
+The best starting point, as always, is the usage message:

 ```
 ./build.sh -h